scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 ## Step 2.
 Set up a database

-In this step we will set up a database.
+In this step, we will set up a database.

 ### Requirements